do360now/helloai/README.md

 - The `.env` file should **never** be committed to the repository to keep your credentials safe.
 - The script will run indefinitely, posting a tweet every hour.
 You can stop it anytime by pressing `Ctrl + C`.

-Let me know if you need more information or encounter any issues!

 To get your API Key, API Secret, Access Token, and Bearer Token from the X platform (formerly Twitter), follow these steps: